-The CLI offers a command line help guide with the -h or -help option.
-The help guide displays the following commands you can use to understand more about Contrast configuration, applications, and vulnerabilities.
+The CLI offers a command line help guide with the -h or --help option.
+The help guide contains the following commands to help you understand more about Contrast configuration, applications, and vulnerabilities.

 In the following examples, replace <string> or <level> with the string or level value that applies to your particular situation.